ThatXliner/aioudp/README.md

     asyncio.run(main())
 ```

 NOTE: This library provides no other abstractions over the existing UDP interface in `asyncio` other than the `async`/`await`-based API.
-This means RPC or any implicit structure is not handled or done.
+This means there is no implicit protocol handled in this library.
+You must write your own.